hydr0nium/howtogit.info/content/_index.md

 I love git.
 >>>>>>> my_awesome_branch
 ```
 This will show you what the current content (HEAD - 'I hate git.') and other content (my_awesome_branch / 'I love git.') is.
-To solve the conflict you can either use the inbuild tools in the editor or IDE, or just edit the file, choosing one of the changes and removing the merge conflict markers, as well as the unwanted change.
+To solve the conflict you can either use the inbuilt tools in the editor or IDE, or just edit the file, choosing one of the changes and removing the merge conflict markers, as well as the unwanted change.
 ```
 I love git.
 ```
 After all merge conflicts are fixed, you need to add, commit and push them again.

 Handling a lot of merge conflics can get out of hand quickly so using a good IDE or editor for handling these conflics in the beginning is recommended.
 Merge conflicts are a big topic and this only scratches the surface.
-If you need more help checkout [the github help](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line)
+If you need more help, you can take a look at [the git documentation](https://git-scm.com/book/ms/v2/Git-Branching-Basic-Branching-and-Merging#_basic_merge_conflicts) for merge conflicts.

 ### Configuring git [🔗](https://howtogit.info/#configuring-git-link)
 git can be configured to do a lot of cool stuff.
 You can even add your own custom git commands.
 The most basic configuration most people need to deal with are name and email, as git requires them when you work with a remote repo.
 To add your email and your name you use the following two commands: